KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 root

---./docs/: Directory holding all our documentation.
+docs: Directory holding all our documentation.

 ----./docs/Final Demo Presentation.pdf: Our slides that were used in the final presentation of our project.